mchalapuk/prego/README.md

 to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and&nbsp;should be immediately terminated.
 Termination should be preceeded with error message.
-Precond simplifies doing it all (contract checking, printing error and crashing) to&nbsp;a single method call.
+Precond simplifies doing it all (contract checking, printing error and crashing) to&nbsp;a single function call.

 Fetch gosmos/precond library to your go workspace!